 Stein, George, Travel Report, 1881, (C3287)

-Account of George Stein family migration to America in the fall of 1881 aboard the SS NECKER and settlement in Clark County, MO.
+The collection contains an account of the George Stein family migration to America in the fall of 1881 aboard the SS NECKER, and their settlement in Clark County, MO.

 Steinkuehler, Leland German Dialect Collection, (WUNP6096)